danpros/htmly/README.md

 That means the URL is `about`.

-So if you write it offline then you must naming the .md file as above.
+So if you write it offline then you must name the .md file as above.

 For static sub pages, we use the following format: